-(a) It removes the difficulty in farming.
+(a) farm mechanization removes the difficulty in farming.
 Farm work is considered by people to be very hard.
 The use of machines therefore makes farming enjoyable.

-(b) Large areas of farm Iand can be prepared within a very short time.
+(b) Large areas of farm Iand can be prepared within a very short time using large farm implement .
 This means that mechanisation saves time.

-(c) It allows the farmer to perform some difficult jobs easily; for example, the felling of trees is easily done with the motor-saw instead of the axe and cutlass.
+(c) farm mechanization allows the farmer to perform some difficult jobs easily; for example, the felling of trees is easily done with the motor-saw instead of the axe and cutlass.

-(d) Mechanization saves labour.
-Very few laborers are required when machines are employed on the farm.
+(d) another advantage of mechanized agriculture is that Mechanization saves labour.
+Very few laborers are required when machines are employed on the farm in mechanized agriculture .

-(e) It increases farm productivity because of large cope operation.
+(e) an added advantage of mechanized agriculture increases farm productivity because of large cope operation.
 Increased productivity leads to higher farm income and standard of living.

 (f) The cost of using machines on the farm is cheaper in the long run compared with the cost of farm-labour that is always rising.

-(g) It prevents bad agricultural practices such as complete burning all vegetation on new farmland.
+(g) mechanization prevents bad agricultural practices such as completely burning all vegetation on new farmland.